When I first heard Jon J Muth was doing a picture book adaptation of Bob Dylan’s “Blowin’ in the Wind,” I fairly swooned.

 The open-ended narrative and use of enigmatic symbols (red balloon, red ball, red boat, acoustic guitar passed down to the children from a man living in a walled city), will challenge children of different ages (and adults) to draw their own conclusions, interpret as they will.
 Muth’s use of red, in particular, could spark interesting discussion: is it the color of strength and love, or a reminder of blood shed in senseless wars?
 Is it the rising sun, the dawn of new hope (since the boy on the cover, the only one able to touch a plane, is wearing a red shirt)?
 Or is it fire — to complement the earth, air and water so prevalent in the pictures?

 For almost 50 years, “Blowin’ in the Wind” has reminded us of these painful unanswerable questions.
 Muth says:

 Freedom and joy are not care-free.
 Escape from the burdens of life isn’t freedom.
 Freedom is full of care for everything.
 That means we must be a part of what all people want for themselves and for humanity.
 The doors of the heart will then be thrown open to wind from every direction.

 Reach for the paper airplane, unfold it and read what is written there.♥

 *Dylan first performed “Blowin’ in the Wind” at Gerde’s Folk City in NYC on April 16, 1962.
 Since then, he’s performed it live 1050 times, the most recent being last night in Leipzig, Germany.
-Enjoy this performance at the Concert for Bangladesh (1971):
+Enjoy this live television performance from 1963:

 BLOWIN’ IN THE WIND